xyberop/windows-dns-log-parser/README.md

 , run the code!

-Probably buggy but fast on processing big files!
+not properly coded but fast on processing big files!